What Could Be Causing Your Fridge To Leak?

 While you may have assumed that someone spilled something on the floor and were too tired to turn on the light to check it out, you may want to troubleshoot what happened before it becomes a major leaking problem.

 In addition to causing concern of an electric shock, a slipping hazard, or possible floor damage, water leaks can be a sign of a serious refrigerator malfunction.
-To avoid the risk from any of these problems, the issue should be addressed immediately.
+To avoid the risk from any of these problems, the issue with fridge leaking water should be addressed immediately.

 Before you start tearing your fridge apart, consider this:

-The technicians at FIX Appliances CA are experts at repairing all makes, models and types of refrigerators, but knowing where the leak is coming from will help get your refrigerator up and running in no time.
-Water leaks in these areas will likely point to specific problems:
+The technicians at FIX Appliances CA are experts at repairing all makes, models and types of refrigerators, but knowing where the leak is coming from what causes a fridge to leak will help get your refrigerator up and running in no time.
+Water in these areas will likely point to specific problems that leaking fridge causes:

 - Inside water leak—interior defroster drain line problem.